Machine Learning & Big Data Blog

 Joe Goldberg

-DataOps is intended to smooth the path to becoming a data-driven enterprise, but some roadblocks remain.
-This year, according to a new IDC InfoBrief sponsored by BMC, DataOps professionals reported that on average, only 58 percent of the data they need to support analytics and decision making is available.
-How much better would decision-making be, and how much business value would be created, if the other 42 percent of the data could be factored into decisions as intended?
-It seems logical to assume it would be almost twice as good!
+DataOps is intended to smooth the path to becoming a data-driven enterprise, but significant roadblocks remain.
+According to an IDC InfoBrief sponsored by BMC, DataOps professionals reported that on average only 58 percent of the data they need to support analytics and decision-making is available.
+How much better would decision-making be—and how much business value would be created—if the other 42 percent could be factored in as intended?

-That raises another question: Why can’t organizations get the data that they already have where they need it, when they need it?
+Why can’t organizations get the data they already have where they need it, when they need it?
 In most cases, the answer comes down to complexity.
+(A previous blog by my colleague Basil Faruqui introduced why DataOps is important; this one follows up by focusing on what is needed to make it work.)

-The need to manage data isn’t new, but the challenges of managing data today to meet business needs is changing very fast.
-Organizations now rely on more data sources than ever before, along with the technology infrastructure to acquire, process, analyze, communicate, and store the data.
-The complexity of creating, managing, and quality-assuring a single workload increases exponentially as more data sources, data consumers (both applications and people), and destinations (cloud, on-premises, mobile devices, and other endpoints, etc.) are included
+Organizations now rely on more data sources than ever, along with the technology infrastructure to acquire, process, analyze, communicate, and store that data.
+The complexity of creating, managing, and quality-assuring a single workload increases exponentially as more data sources, data consumers, and destinations—cloud, on-premises, mobile devices, and other endpoints—are added.

-DataOps is helping manage these pathways, but is also proving to have some limitations.
-The IDC InfoBrief found integration complexity is the leading obstacle to operationalizing and scaling DataOps and data pipeline orchestration.
-Other obstacles include a lack of internal skills and time to solve data orchestration challenges, and difficulty using the available tooling.
-That means that for complex workloads like those shown above, organizations can’t fully automate the planning, scheduling, execution, and monitoring because the complexity causes gaps, which in turn cause delays.
-This results in decisions being made based on incomplete or stale data, thus limiting business value and hampering efforts to becoming a data-driven enterprise.
+The IDC InfoBrief identified integration complexity as the leading obstacle to operationalizing and scaling DataOps and data pipeline orchestration.
+Other obstacles include a lack of internal skills and time to solve data orchestration challenges, and difficulty using available tooling.
+For complex workloads, this means organizations can’t fully automate the planning, scheduling, execution, and monitoring of data flows—gaps form, delays follow, and decisions get made on incomplete or stale data.

-Complexity is a big problem.
-It is also a solvable one.
-Orchestration, and more specifically, automating orchestration, are essential to reducing complexity and enabling scalability, unlike scripting and other workarounds.
-Visibility into processes, self-healing capabilities, and user-friendly tools also make complexity manageable.
-As IDC notes in its InfoBrief, “Using a consistent orchestration platform across applications, analytics, and data pipelines speeds end-to-end business process execution and improves time to completion.”
+As IDC notes in its InfoBrief: “Using a consistent orchestration platform across applications, analytics, and data pipelines speeds end-to-end business process execution and improves time to completion.”

-Some of the most important functionality that is needed to achieve orchestration includes:
+The most important functionality needed to achieve data pipeline orchestration includes:

-• Built in connectors and/or integration support for a wide range of data sources and environments
+• Built-in connectors and integration support for a wide range of data sources and environments

-• Support for an as-code approach so automation can be embedded into the deployment pipelines
+• An as-code approach so workflow automation can be embedded directly into deployment pipelines

 • Complete workflow visibility across a highly diverse technology stack